 Both Dr. Wainwright and Captain Bryan had been involved in a sailing program for at-risk teens, and they dreamed of an expanded program on a larger boat.
 After adding three more board members who had also been involved in youth sailing programs, they purchased the 68-foot steel-hulled schooner Perception.

 Perception was designed by the famous naval architect L. Francis Herreshoff.
-She was built in New Zealand in 1985 and purchased by a prominent Massachusetts architect.
+She was built in New Zealand by Mike Bentley and launched in 1984.
+He sold it to a prominent Massachusetts architect, Jamie Weisman.
 On her voyage to her new homeport of Martha’s Vineyard, Massachusetts, he and his crew sailed her to Australia, the Galapagos, Brazil, and the Caribbean.
 Sadly, he passed away in 2015, and his widow, appreciative of Michigan Challenge’s mission, sold Perception to the Board of Directors.

 The Board traveled to Martha’s Vineyard, Massachusetts, in the summer of 2017 to purchase Perception, where she was de-rigged and trucked to Traverse City, Michigan, and work began on restoration and upgrades.
 During the winter and spring of 2018 the team met with veterans’ organizations to locate Gold Star Teens and introduced our sailing program.
 Our first program was in July of 2018, and we learned as much from the teens as they did from us.
 It was a very rewarding experience, and were excited to continue programs the